RfidResearchGroup/proxmark3/armsrc/Standalone/readme.md

     }
 ````

-Each standalone mode needs to have its own compiler flag to be added in `armsrc\makefile`.
+Each standalone mode needs to have its own compiler flag to be added in `armsrc/Makefile`.

 ## Naming your standalone mode

-We suggest that you follow these guidelines,
+We suggest that you follow these guidelines:
-- Use HF/LF to denote which frequence your mod is targeting.
+- Use HF/LF to denote which frequency your mode is targeting.
 - Use you own github name/similar for perpetual honour to denote your mode.

 sample:
- `LF_FOORUN`
+ `LF_FOO`

 Which indicates your mode targets LF and is called FOO.

 This leads to your next step, your DEFINE name needed in Makefile.

-`WITH_STANDALONE_LF_FOORUN`
+`WITH_STANDALONE_LF_FOO`

 ## Update COMMON/MAKEFILE.HAL

-Samples of directive flag used in the `common/Makefile.ha` and your suggested DEFINE.
+Add your suggested DEFINE to the samples of directive flag provided in the `common/Makefile.hal`.
 ```
 #PLATFORM_DEFS += -DWITH_STANDALONE_LF_SAMYRUN
 #PLATFORM_DEFS += -DWITH_STANDALONE_LF_ICERUN